 Close by is St. William’s Cathedral an iconic church built with old Spanish-influenced architectural styles.

-The Museum is built in an old warehouse containing collections of historical relics and home interiors from the local area.
+An old warehouse houses the museum containing collections of historical relics and home interiors from the local area.
 The museum is perfect if you want to find out more about the region’s culture and history.

 Before you leave Laoag be sure to try the local food.
-In particular, make sure you try a delicious Laoag Empanada, a lurid bright orange baked or fried pastry turnover, filled with savory ingredients.
-Also, try out bagnet (crispy fried pork belly), pinakbet (mixed vegetables in fish or shrimp sauce) and the Laoag longganisa, which is unique for its herb filled and sour taste and is best eaten with a generous amount of sukang iloko (vinegar).
+In particular, try a Laoag Empanada, a bright orange, fried pastry turnover, filled with a mixture of rice, ground pork, papaya, mung beans, and eggs.
+Also, try out bagnet (fried pork belly), pinakbet (mixed vegetables in shrimp or fish sauce) and the unique sour tasting, Laoag longganisa.

 This was built as the official residence in Ilocos Norte of the late President Marcos.
 It is a two-story building located near the legendary Paoay Lake.
 The residence is complete with bedrooms, a dining area, a kitchen, an office and a spacious ballroom on the second floor.
 Also, it has a large terrace and a beautiful garden with magnificent views of the lake.
 The site is about 20 minutes journey from Laoag.

 This is a designated UNESCO world heritage site.
 Built by Augustinian friars in 1694 using coral bricks, construction was finally completed in 1894.
 It is a prime example of a Baroque church, and very picturesque.
 Reminiscent of the Spanish era, it has enormous buttresses on the sides and back of the building.
 The church is about 45 minutes journey from Laoag.